sonalsharma5990/CourseProject/README.md

 5. Apply M to D using prior obtained in step 4
 6. Repeat 2-5 until satisfying stopping criteria (e.g. reach topic quality at some point, no more significant topic change).
-When the process stops, CT is the output casual topic list.
+When the process stops, CT is the output causal topic list.

 ## Tasks